minprog/programmeren-1/extra/installatie/windows8/index.md

 # Windows 8: Installing

-To develop web apps you need some tools on you laptop.
-This guide helps you with installing al these tools.
+To develop with a C compiler you will need some tools on your laptop.
+This guide helps you to install these tools and a code editor.

+Note: These instructions are written for Windows 8.
+If you are using Windows 10 or newer please follow [these](/extra/installatie/windows) instructions.

 ## Step 1: Git